bsc-pm/mcxx/doc/md_pages/configure_flags.md

 |``--with-nanox=dir``                             | Directory of Nanos++ installation. **This is mandatory for OmpSs support**
 |``--enable-ompss-2``                             | Enables support of OmpSs-2. **This is mandatory for OmpSs-2 support**
 |``--with-nanos6=dir``                            | Directory of Nanos6 installation. **This is mandatory for OmpSs-2 support**
+|``--enable-nanos6-bootstrap``                    | Allows to configure Mercurium with Nanos6 support but without requiring Nanos6 to be installed. **Only recommended to break the chicken and egg problem between Nanos6 and Mercurium.
+Another way to solve it is to configure Nanos6 without Mercurium**
 |``--enable-tl-openmp-intel``                     | Enables support of Intel/LLVM OpenMP RTL.
 |``--with-intel-omp=dir``                         | Directory of Intel/LLVM OpenMP installation.
 |``--with-cuda=dir``                              | Directory of CUDA installation.
 By default configure checks ``/usr/local/cuda``.
 If found CUDA support will be enabled